-↑↓GoodTuesday is an initiative of ↑↓GivingTide International, aimed at mobilizing individuals and organizations to collectively tackle major societal problem.
+↑↓GoodTuesday (aka #GivingTuesday) is a global initiative aimed at mobilizing individuals and organizations to collectively tackle major societal problem.

 ↑↓GoodTuesday is so named because of the significance of Tuesday.
 In many cultures and religions, Tuesday is regarded as the most auspicious weekday.
 For example, in the Judaeo-Christian tradition, Tuesday is a day of multiplicity of blessings.
 This is because in the Bible on the Third Day of creation the phrase “and God saw that it was good” is mentioned twice (see Genesis 1:10 and Genesis 1:12).
 All the other days have this phrase mentioned only once (except for the second day, Monday, where it is not mentioned at all).